 A special Andersen Awards issue of IBBY's journal Bookbird presents all the nominees, and documents the Award selection process.
 Bookbird Andersen Award issues for 2016, 2014 and 2012 may be ordered from IBBY and earlier issues are digitally available in the IBBY archives: 2010, 2008, 2006, 2004, 2002, 2000, 1998, 1996, 1994

 A publication about the Hans Christian Andersen Awards was prepared for the 2002 IBBY Jubilee Congress, The Hans Christian Andersen Awards, 1956 - 2002.
 It includes biographies and a selected bibliography of all the winners from 1956 to 2002, as well as the history of the Award.
 The publication can be ordered here or downloaded as a pdf here

 To celebrate the Hans Christian Andersen Awards, IBBY, with support from the Frankfurt Book Fair, organized a panel discussion featuring the Awards in October 2012.
-The participants were Junko Yokota a former HCAA juror, Wally de Doncker immediate past Vice President of IBBY, David Almond winner of the 2010 HCA Award for writing and Roger Mello two-time finalist for the illustrator Award.
+The participants were Junko Yokota a former HCAA juror, Wally de Doncker immediate past Vice President of IBBY, David Almond winner of the 2010 HCA Award for writing and Roger Mello two-time finalist (later winner) for the illustrator Award.
 Miriam Gabriela Möllers, an expert on children's and youth literature, acted as moderator.
 Thanks to an arrangement with Pioneerfilm from Ludwigshafen, Germany, we are proud to invite you to view a shortened version of the hour long discussion here.
 The film is also available on YouTube.

 > Order Publications